 Diane Arvanites, a modern dance teacher at the Walnut Hill School, starts with a series of non-touching exercises in which the students mirror each other’s movements.
 Then they maintain very limited skin contact (touching only the palms of their hands, for example).
 Eventually the students lean on one another, exchanging weight.
 By that time, Arvanites says, “They are over the weirdness.
 They’ve realizedthat physicality is not always a personal thing.”

 Similarly, Soto has his students gaze into each other’s eyes for 16 counts or hold hands and simply walk across the studio.
-William DeGregory, director of Pennsylvania Ballet II, suggests working from the extremities inward, starting class with hand and arm promenades before the boys hold the girls by their midsections.
+William DeGregory, former director of Pennsylvania Ballet II, suggests working from the extremities inward, starting class with hand and arm promenades before the boys hold the girls by their midsections.
 From there, “I have the girl stand on pointe in passé,” DeGregory says, “while the boy leans her forward, back, side to side, to feel her balance.
 It puts the focus on the process, rather than the touching.”

 Partnering should never feel invasive.
 While students are generally shy about touching, tending to err on the side of caution, some may take advantage of close physicality in inappropriate ways.
 Teachers should address this issue at the start of class or at suitable times throughout the lesson to establish a respectful working environment.